 Over 13 million Australians had one or more chronic (long-term) eye conditions in 2017–18

-Around 44% of Indigenous Australians who had a diabetes test were screened for diabetic retinopathy in 2018–19
+Around 34% of Indigenous Australians who had a diabetes test had also had an eye examination in 2019-20

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.